 In the end, this magnificent change came down to a single person: a Tennessee lawmaker who cast his ballot for ratification.
 The reason?
 A letter from his mom.

 Nearly a century later, what are we fighting for?
 Which voices must still be heard?
 Who must still be counted?

 Donate to the Honor Roll

 Honor a woman in your life with a gift to Votes for Women project.
-For $250, her name will be displayed as a founding member of our Honor Roll when the room opens in 2020.
+For $250, her name will be displayed as a member of our Honor Roll on a digital sign in the room.